Mo3m3n/web-crawler/README.md

 ### Server
 The main binary is the server one.
 It can be installed via `go install github.com/mo3m3n/webcrawler/cmd/server`
+It is also available via a docker conainer at `mo3m3n/webcrawler:latest`
 ```
 Usage of ./webcrawler:
   -address string